oshosingh/Complete-Placement-Preparation/md/LINKED LIST.md

 [Insert given node into the correct sorted position in the given sorted linked list - DONE ](http://www.techiedelight.com/sorted-insert-in-linked-list/)

-[Given a linked list, change it to be in sorted order ](http://www.techiedelight.com/given-linked-list-change-sorted-order/)
+[Given a linked list, change it to be in sorted order - DONE ](http://www.techiedelight.com/given-linked-list-change-sorted-order/)

 [Split the nodes of the given linked list into front and back halves